tolo38/usefull/all/git.use.md

 * Refactore that code and `commit -m "<feature>"` and merge to `issue`
 * Continue to the next feature until the issue has to be merged
 * It is easy to edit any commit with `git rebase -i ###~` with `###` the commit ID.
+* Use `git rebase --continue` to go for the next commit.